eBayClassifiedsGroup/graphite-news/README.md

     * [go-metrics](https://github.com/rcrowley/go-metrics) (of course
       we keep tabs on our own metrics as well)
     * Tested on Go 1.3 and tip
+    * Started to use [goxc](https://github.com/laher/goxc/) for cross platform compilation.
+(Work on a Mac but most graphite installs are on Ubuntu, bear with me, not my area of expertise)
  * jQuery
  * Bootstrap
  * [Travis.ci](https://travis-ci.org/ojilles/graphite-news) for running all the unit tests: [![Build Status](https://travis-ci.org/ojilles/graphite-news.svg?branch=master)](https://travis-ci.org/ojilles/graphite-news)